sfigg/commercialization-public/docset/design/device-experiences/docking.md

 Intel, Microsoft, and the industry are working on next-generation universal docking solutions to support both Thunderbolt and DisplayPort alternate modes from a single dock.
 Future docking solutions will enable the ultimate goal of software and hardware interoperability with any Type-C (data, video, and power) enabled computer.
 Please contact your Intel field sales representative to get in contact with the Thunderbolt team for more details.

-For docks based on Intel’s current hardware (Alpine Ridge), we recommend that system requirements are clearly communicated on packaging, websites, and collateral to inform users that this Type-C dock or display will only work with Thunderbolt-enabled systems and how to identify whether the system supports Thunderbolt.
+For docks based on Intel’s current hardware (Alpine Ridge), we recommend that system requirements be clearly communicated on packaging, websites, and collateral to inform users that this Type-C dock or display will only work with Thunderbolt-enabled systems and how to identify whether the system supports Thunderbolt.
 Go to https://thunderbolttechnology.net/developers for Thunderbolt brand and usage guidelines.

 ## Wireless docking